 - Diamonds = 2

 However, giving numbers to categorical data does not turn them into quantitative variables; They are still categorical variables: just ones that have been assigned numbers.
 Therefore, you can’t perform regression on these types of variables because they do not meet to quantitative variables condition.

-The Straight Enough Condition (Linearity).
+The Straight Enough Condition (Assumption of Linearity).

 (Linear Regression only).
 Regression lines will be very misleading if your data isn’t approximately linear.
 The best way to check this condition is to make a scatter plot of your data.
 If the data looks like it can roughly fit a line, you can perform regression.
 For other types of regression (like exponential regression), eyeball the scatter plot to make sure it roughly follows the shape of whatever regression you are performing.

 The Outlier Condition.